Troubleshooting Assembly Issues by switching to Folder View

 while opening Outlook.

-In the list I found the specific dll which I was looking.
+In the list, I found the specific DLL which I was looking for.
 When I checked up the version, I found the version seems to be different.
-That is, the version which the Outlook add-in was looking for was v14.0, but in assembly I found v10.0 and v14.0 to be present.
-So I tried to uninstall v10 assembly by right-clicking on the dll and selecting Uninstall.
+That is, the version that the Outlook add-in was looking for was v14.0, but in the assembly I found v10.0 and v14.0 to be present.
+So I tried to uninstall the v10 assembly by right-clicking on the DLL and selecting Uninstall.

 On doing it, I received the following error message: